-MATERIALS – Plastic and wood are perfect for beginners while brass versions of hoops are available for the more experienced seamstress.
-I prefer the wood versions as the plastic ones I have don’t hold the fabric as tightly.
-If you purchase plastic, get a good quality hard plastic.
+- MATERIALS - Plastic and wood are perfect for beginners, while brass versions of hoops are available for the more experienced seamstress.
+I prefer the wood hoops as the plastic ones I have don't hold the fabric as tightly.
+If you purchase plastic, get good quality hard plastic.

 Another essential basic tool is a small sharp pair of scissors.
 Embroidery scissors differ from normal scissors because they are smaller and more pointed.
 They have smaller sharper blades that enable them to cut close to the threads.

 Many of them have storks and designs but a plain pair will do the job just as well.
 If you have ever watched any of my Youtube videos, you will recognize the gold stork pair below.

 The fine work involved in embroidery requires good lighting.
 This can be in the form of a really good spot by the window or a proper lamp.
 Magnifying lamps are a great asset for really fine work.